 How we do it:

-Through an Individualised Education Plan and a small student-teacher ratio, children can get the extra attention and care that they need.
+With a small student-teacher ratio, children can get the extra attention and care that they need.

 This is a community building effort that organises resources & relationships around youth living in public rental housing neighbourhoods.
 In the spirit of “building futures through friendships,” the programme intentionally reconnects with its members periodically and supports research endeavours that shed light on their lived experiences as well as their membership with Beyond.